 “A time has come when we must take a stand and the stand is clear. […] Kenya is making a statement that for us ivory is worthless unless it is on our elephants.
 This will send an absolutely clear message that the trade in ivory must come to an end and our elephants must be protected.
 I trust that the world will join us to end the horrible suffering of our herds and save our elephants for future generations.”

-Kenya Wildlife Service (KWS) director general Kitili Mbathi said, “We do not believe there is any intrinsic value in ivory, and therefore we are going to burn all our stockpiles and demonstrate to the world that ivory is only valuable on elephants”.
-KWS chairman and renowned paleoanthropologist and conservationist, Richard Leakey, said the burning of the ivory should encourage African countries to support a ban on ivory trade: “We will burn ivory and we hope every country in the globe will support Kenya and say never again should we trade ivory”.
-Kenyatta said that Kenya will push for the total ban on trade in ivory at the 17th meeting of CITES, to be held in South Africa later this year.
+Kenya Wildlife Service (KWS) director general Kitili Mbathi stated, “We do not believe there is any intrinsic value in ivory, and therefore we are going to burn all our stockpiles and demonstrate to the world that ivory is only valuable on elephants”.
+The act of burning an ivory stockpile serves as a public statement to discourage international market expectations of a future trade in ivory.
+KWS chair of the board Dr Richard Leakey hoped this act of burning Kenya's ivory stockpiles would also encourage other African countries to support a ban: “We will burn ivory and we hope every country in the globe will support Kenya and say never again should we trade ivory”.
+Kenyatta proclaimed that Kenya will push for the total ban on trade in ivory at the 17th meeting of CITES, to be held in South Africa later this year.

 “Recognizing that wild fauna and flora in their many beautiful and varied forms are an irreplaceable part of the natural systems of the earth which must be protected for this and the generations to come.”

-— Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-(CITES, March 1973) Preamble.
+— Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), Preamble, March 1973

-Kenya decided to destroy the ivory instead of selling it for an estimated one-hundred and fifty (150) million U.S. dollars.
-The Kenyan ivory pyres represented about five per cent of global ivory stores.
+The Republic of Kenya decided to destroy the ivory instead of selling it for an estimated one-hundred and fifty (150) million US dollars.
+That ivory represented about five per cent of global ivory stores.
 Some critics suggested that the money raised from the ivory sales could be used to develop Kenya and protect wildlife.
 Some said destroying so much of a rare commodity could increase its value and encourage more poaching rather than less.
-Others said that the burning would not end the killing of elephants because international gangs take advantage of Kenya's porous borders and corruption to continue the illegal trade, with the main trafficking route to Asia being through the Kenyan port of Mombasa.
+Others said that the burning would not end the killing of elephants because international gangs take advantage of Kenya's porous borders and corrupt officials to continue the illegal trade, with the main trafficking route to Asia being through the Kenyan port of Mombasa.

 “The height of the pile of ivory before us marks the strength of our resolve.”